bootstrap-vue/bootstrap-vue/docs/components/form-select/README.md

 (typically 4).

-Multiple select does not support Bootstrap's custom select styling, so it will be rendered using a native browser multi-select, but with the `.form-control` class.
+Multiple select does not support Bootstrap's custom select styling, so it will be rendered using a native browser multi-select, but with the `.form-control` class applied.

 #### Value:
 In `multiple` mode, `<b-form-select>` always returns an array of option values.